srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 covering the entrance.
 Once the initial influx of people is complete, this will reduce.

 Throughout the competition, receptionists typically get a lot of questions by the public.
-Any member of the public should be allowed into the building if they're happy photos and videos might be taken of them.
-Feel free to answer, give them a booklet, and send them to Helpdesk (let them sign in) if they seem interested.
+Any member of the public should be allowed into the building but let them know photos and videos might be taken of them.
+If there are spares give them a booklet, and feel free to send them to the arena if they seem interested.

 # Handling Team Arrivals
 When a team first arrives or leaves, your role as reception is to log this and confiscate items on entry, see below: